knyete/Micropython-scheduler/README.md

 ### Files

-There are five libraries
+There are five driver libraries.
+Items 2-5 inclusive use usched.
  1. usched.py The scheduler
  2. switch.py Support for debounced switches.
-Uses usched.
- 3. pushbutton.py Pushbutton supports logical value, press, release, long and double click callbacks
+ 3. pushbutton.py Pushbutton supports logical value, press, release, long and double click callbacks.
  4. lcdthread.py Support for LCD displays using the Hitachi HD44780 controller chip.
-Uses usched.
- 5. delay.py A simple retriggerable time delay class
+ 5. delay.py A simple retriggerable time delay class.

 Test/demonstration programs
- 1. ledflash.py Flashes the onboard LED's asynchronously
+ 1. ledflash.py Flashes the onboard LED's asynchronously.
  2. roundrobin.py Demonstrates round-robin scheduling.
  3. irqtest.py Demonstrates a thread which blocks on an interrupt.
  4. subthread.py Illustrates dynamic creation and deletion of threads.
  5. lcdtest.py Demonstrates output to an attached LCD display.
- 6. polltest.py A thread which blocks on a user defined polling function
+ 6. polltest.py A thread which blocks on a user defined polling function.
- 7. instrument.py The scheduler's timing functions employed to instrument code
+ 7. instrument.py The scheduler's timing functions employed to instrument code.
- 8. pushbuttontest.py Demo of pushbutton class
+ 8. pushbuttontest.py Demo of pushbutton class.

 # Usage